cataclym/discordbotlist/README.md

 ## Setting up Voting

-dbl.js can be used to implement voting by either exposing a webhook endpoint discordbotlist will call, or periodically checking for recent votes.
+This package can be used to implement voting by either exposing a webhook endpoint discordbotlist will call, or periodically checking for recent votes.
 The former is recommended in most cases and should be preferred if it can be used for your bot.

 ### Using Webhooks

-dbl.js provides [express](https://www.npmjs.com/package/express) middleware that can be used to easily set up vote rewards using webhooks.
+This package provides [express](https://www.npmjs.com/package/express) middleware that can be used to easily set up vote rewards using webhooks.

 ### Using Webhooks (with a Client)